 Even after you succeed to lose the weight, your body will typically try to go back to your previous ‘set point,’ meaning the body may encourage excess weight to regain.
 As if your body will remember the initial ‘set point.’
 This could cause a vicious cycle and it is known as weight cycling or yo-yo diet

-Surgical treatment of obesity or bariatric surgery is a proven solution to reducing obesity.
+Surgical treatment of obesity or bariatric surgery is a proven solution to fight obesity by shifting the neuro-hormonal axis to renew patient’s life.
+Bariatrics can cure numerous medical diseases including diabetes, hypertension, high cholesterol, sleep apnea, liver disease, and arthritis among others.
 Obesity surgery works so well because it changes the physiology and creates a new ‘set point,’ in patients.
 Causing them to keep the weight off for the long-term.

 There are a lot of options to lose weight via surgery because there isn’t one bariatric surgery that is ideal for everyone.
 Each patient has their characteristics that will dictate which surgery is best for them.

 Jump to Section of Page:

 - Types of Weight Loss Surgeries